-- Step therapy requiring one drug, drug regimen, or treatment be used prior to use of another drug, drug regimen, or treatment for safety and/or cost-effectiveness when clinically similar results may be anticipated; - Use of a prescription drug formulary which is a list of FDA-approved drugs that have been reviewed and recommended for use based on their quality and cost effectiveness.
+- Specific physician qualifications including, but not limited to, REMS certification (Risk, Evaluation and Mitigation Strategies). - Step therapy requiring one prescription drug, prescription drug regimen or treatment be used prior to use of another prescription drug, prescription drug regimen or treatment for safety and/or costeffectiveness when clinically similar results may be anticipated. - Use of a prescription drug formulary.